Go back to Blogs

 Joint Legal Custody

 Joint legal custody means that both parents have the legal authority to make significant decisions on behalf of their child.
 Just because parents have joint legal custody, does not necessarily mean they have to file for joint physical custody as well.
-Physical custody is where the child lives.
-Two parents may share legal custody but not share physical custody.
+Physical custody is where the child lives, so parents may share legal custody but not share physical custody.

-The preferred arrangement by most psychologists and law experts is for parents to share both legal and physical custody, if possible.
+The preferred arrangement by most psychologists and law experts is for parents to share both legal and physical custody

 Filing for joint custody is different in every state; however, the one commonality you can count on is this: there’s a lot of paperwork.